Origen-SDK/origen_testers/spec/decompiler/README.md

 The platform interface relies on some custom validators and matchers.
 Each pattern in `1.` is run against the `pattern_validator` example group, located in `./platform_interface/validators`.
-This validator will deompile the given pattern source and compare it section-by-section and vector-by-vector against a previously approved model.
+This validator will decompile the given pattern source and compare it section-by-section and vector-by-vector against a previously approved model.